Top US diplomat to return to N. Korea as Trump hails Kim

 Trump has hailed his initiative with North Korea as a signature foreign policy success and heaped praise on Kim.

-His speech came just one year after he mocked Kim as a "rocket man" at the United Nations and threatened a forceful military response.
+His praise comes just one year after he mocked Kim as a "rocket man" at the United Nations and threatened a forceful military response.

 Critics question how much North Korea has actually changed.